 Here’s what you should know about obesity in pets.

 The Dangers Of Obesity

-We’re told that these conditions are real and that additional weight and ill health share proportional significance.
+We’re told that these conditions are real and that additional weight and poor health are causes.

 And, more importantly, is it anyone’s business but their own?